fore-stun/flakes/scripts/pandoc/test/line-splits.md

 Certainly!
 You can create a zsh script that uses `mpv` to play video slices based on the specified start and end timestamps.
 Here’s a short script that accomplishes this:

+To mask the very slow writes to QLC flash, the Crucial P3 Plus operates in SLC mode.
+When the drive receives data, it writes each flash cell with a 0 or 1.
+This write can finish quickly, then, while idle, the Crucial P3 Plus consolidates the data, reading from SLC and writing in QLC mode.